-My name is Rubina and I joined Jumpstart as Head of Marketing for one reason — to make recruiting fair for all.
+My name is Rubina and I joined Canvas as Head of Marketing for one reason — to make recruiting fair for all.
 Growing up in a tiny town (8,000 people!) in Michigan as a first-generation American, I had limited exposure to what career options were out there.
 I thought my best bet was to copy what I saw and become an engineer like my dad.

 Engineer → Marketer